Ghost Master: Restless spirits

-Each level also has "Restless Spirits," haunters bound to a certain location in some levels; usually, there is a backstory as to why they are there.
-The player can use the haunters on their team as well as the bound spirit to free them using a certain move or combination of moves.
-For example, in the first level the restless spirit Weatherwitch is bound to a vacuum cleaner that the player must destroy in order to free her.
+Each level also has "Restless Spirits", haunters bound to a certain location; usually, there is a backstory as to why they are there.
+The spirits' powers can be used like any other haunter's, but they cannot be benched or bound to another fetter until freed.
+The player can use the haunters on their team as well as the bound spirit itself to free them using a certain move or combination of moves.
+For example, in the first level, the restless spirit Weatherwitch is bound to a vacuum cleaner that the player must destroy in order to free her.
+A freed spirit permanently joins the player's roster of haunters.

 Mortal defenses and abilities

 All mortals have a belief level, which partially determines the effectiveness of a ghost's powers upon them.
 The belief bar is raised slightly with every scare, and particular powers are able to raise belief better than others.
 Every mortal also has conscious and subconscious fears which are linked to certain ghost's powers.
-Scaring a mortal with a power that targets their individual fear is particularly effective.
+Scaring a mortal with a power that targets their individual fear – especially their subconscious fear – is particularly effective.
 These are usually unknown at the beginning of each level, but some ghosts have the ability to expose these fears.

 Mortals also have a terror level and a madness level, with certain limits to each.
 When a human's terror bar is raised to a certain level, they flee; this is the objective of most of the in-game levels.
 The madness bar is filled only by the use of certain powers.
 When a mortal's madness bar reaches a certain point, they go insane, which is visible in that they now just roam the area of the scenario in a frenzy and are unable to be scared or maddened any more.
 The fear bar reduces as time progresses in the game, but the belief and madness bars do not.
+Making a mortal go insane awards more points than frightening them away.

 Somewhere between average humans and ghosts are priests, witches, and mediums.
 These humans have the ability to banish ghosts that are fielded.
 Banished ghosts are no longer usable during that level, but are returned after the mission is complete.
 Also, a large score penalty is levied on players who allow ghosts to be banished.
+If all ghosts are banished, or the amount of Plasm used by fielded ghosts exceeds the Plasm limit for too long, the level must be replayed.

 Ghostbreakers are the most dangerous mortals, from a supernatural perspective.
 They are able to detect and banish ghosts at a much faster speed than the other "special" mortals mentioned previously.
 They are also able to field special wards, which prevent the player from fielding, or benching, ghosts trapped underneath them.
 Only if the electrical generators are destroyed do the wards fail.